Switzerland

 Electronic Signature – Permitted.

-Re-domiciliation – Inward/outward re-domiciliation is not allowed.
+Re-domiciliation – Inward/outward re-domiciliation is allowed.

 Appointment of an auditor and file audited financial statements is compulsory for all companies.
 An audit exemption may be available if 2 of the following 3 criteria are met: Balance sheet assets less than CHF 10million; Annual turnover less than CHF 20million; Average number of employees less than 50.